SG Americas Securities LLC Increases Position in Brunswick Co. (NYSE:BC)

-Brunswick (NYSE:BC) last released its quarterly earnings data on Wednesday, January 27th.
-The company reported $1.32 EPS for the quarter, beating analysts’ consensus estimates of $1.02 by $0.30.
+Brunswick (NYSE:BC) last announced its earnings results on Wednesday, January 27th.
+The company reported $1.32 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.02 by $0.30.
+The company had revenue of $1.16 billion for the quarter, compared to analyst estimates of $979.35 million.
 Brunswick had a return on equity of 27.10% and a net margin of 8.40%.
-The firm had revenue of $1.16 billion for the quarter, compared to analysts’ expectations of $979.35 million.
-During the same period in the prior year, the firm posted $0.82 earnings per share.
-The firm’s quarterly revenue was up 26.5% on a year-over-year basis.
-As a group, equities research analysts forecast that Brunswick Co. will post 4.76 earnings per share for the current fiscal year.
+The firm’s quarterly revenue was up 26.5% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $0.82 earnings per share.
+Analysts anticipate that Brunswick Co. will post 4.76 EPS for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, March 15th.
-Investors of record on Tuesday, February 23rd will be issued a $0.27 dividend.
-This represents a $1.08 dividend on an annualized basis and a yield of 1.19%.
-The ex-dividend date of this dividend is Monday, February 22nd.
-Brunswick’s dividend payout ratio is presently 24.94%.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, March 15th.
+Stockholders of record on Tuesday, February 23rd will be paid a dividend of $0.27 per share.
+The ex-dividend date is Monday, February 22nd.
+This represents a $1.08 annualized dividend and a dividend yield of 1.19%.
+Brunswick’s dividend payout ratio (DPR) is 24.94%.

+Several research analysts have recently weighed in on the company.
+Citigroup boosted their target price on Brunswick from $72.00 to $94.00 and gave the stock a “neutral” rating in a report on Monday, February 1st.
+Truist boosted their target price on Brunswick from $95.00 to $105.00 in a report on Wednesday, January 27th.
+KeyCorp boosted their target price on Brunswick from $80.00 to $97.00 and gave the stock an “overweight” rating in a report on Friday, January 29th.
+Raymond James boosted their target price on Brunswick from $88.00 to $102.00 and gave the stock an “outperform” rating in a report on Friday, January 29th.
+Finally, B. Riley boosted their target price on Brunswick from $102.00 to $105.00 and gave the stock a “buy” rating in a report on Friday, January 29th.
+Four investment analysts have rated the stock with a hold rating and ten have issued a buy rating to the company’s stock.
+The stock currently has a consensus rating of “Buy” and an average price target of $81.14.

-In related news, VP Christopher F. Dekker sold 3,500 shares of the company’s stock in a transaction that occurred on Tuesday, February 16th.
-The stock was sold at an average price of $91.72, for a total value of $321,020.00.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-Corporate insiders own 0.70% of the company’s stock.
+In related news, VP Christopher F. Dekker sold 3,500 shares of the firm’s stock in a transaction dated Tuesday, February 16th.
+The shares were sold at an average price of $91.72, for a total value of $321,020.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+0.70% of the stock is owned by company insiders.

 Brunswick Corporation designs, manufactures, and markets recreation products worldwide.
 The company offers marine engine products, including outboard, sterndrive, and inboard engine and propulsion systems; marine electronics and control integration systems, steering systems, instruments, controls, propellers, trolling motors, fuel systems, electrical systems, service parts, and lubricants; and integrated propulsion systems to the recreational and commercial marine markets, as well as parts and accessories.